OCA/pos/pos_payment_method_cashdro/README.rst

 Configuration
 =============

-To configure this module, you need to:
+To add a Cashdro payment terminal:

 #.
-Go to a Point of Sale cash payment method or create a new one.
+Go to *Point of Sale > Configuration > Payment Methods*
 #.
-In the Point of Sale tab, set *Cashdro Payment Terminal* on.
+Choose a cash payment method or create a new one.
+#.
+Select *Cashdro* in the *Use a Payment Terminal* field.
 #.
 Configure the Cashdro terminal hostname and credentials.
 #.
 Configure the desired, Cashdro terminal in the proper PoS configurations.